canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 # TODO: document cloud-init=disabled (also, does this work on non-systemd)

-# TODO: Since cloud-config-url in the commandline tells ds-identify that this
+# TODO: make this not-maas-specific example
-# is MASS, this belongs in MAAS-specific documentation
+# TODO: add a test for this behavior
 So, to be able to configure the MAAS datasource by controlling the kernel command line from outside the image, you can append: